Benito Juárez

-Benito Pablo Juárez García (/es/; 21 March 1806 – 18 July 1872) was a Mexican politician, military officer, and lawyer who served as the 26th president of Mexico from 1858 until his death in 1872.
+Benito Pablo Juárez García (/es-419/; 21 March 1806 – 18 July 1872) was a Mexican politician, military officer, and lawyer who served as the 26th president of Mexico from 1858 until his death in 1872.
 A Zapotec, he was the first Indigenous president of Mexico (Note: Juárez is sometimes described as Mexico's only Indigenous president, however, this is disputed.
 Victoriano Huerta was of prominent Huichol descent, spoke the Huichol language, and Juárez told a young Huerta that, "From Indians who educate themselves like you, the Fatherland expects much" (De los indios que se educan como usted, la Patria espera mucho).
 Porfirio Díaz had significant Mixtec ancestry.
-Both, though, came to power through a coup rather than were elected.) and the first democratically elected Indigenous president in postcolonial Latin America.
+Both, though, came to power through a coup rather than were elected.) and the first democratically elected Indigenous president in postcolonial America.
 A member of the Liberal Party, he previously held a number of offices, including the governorship of Oaxaca and the presidency of the Supreme Court.
 During his presidency, he led the Liberals to victory in the Reform War and in the Second French intervention in Mexico.

 Born in Oaxaca to a poor rural Indigenous family and orphaned as a child, Juárez passed into the care of his uncle, eventually moving to Oaxaca City at the age of 12, where he found work as a domestic servant.
 Sponsored by his employer, who was also a lay Franciscan, Juárez temporarily enrolled in a seminary and studied to become a priest, but later switched his studies to law at the Institute of Sciences and Arts, where he became active in liberal politics.
 He began to practice law and was eventually appointed as a judge, after which he married Margarita Maza, a woman from a socially distinguished family in Oaxaca City.

 Juárez was eventually elected governor of Oaxaca and became involved in national politics following the ousting and exile of Antonio López de Santa Anna in the Plan of Ayutla.
 The new president, Juan Álvarez, appointed a liberal cabinet that included Juárez as Minister of Justice.